Notes on the Geography of China: Tourist Suzhou

 A view southwest, with Pan Men in the left middle distance.

-Authentic Chinese heritage?
-Not quite: the "pagoda" is the lobby of the Suzhou Sheraton, a joint venture with Singapore's Somerset International and local Chinese who had their hands on a choice parcel.
+The "pagoda" is the lobby of the Suzhou Sheraton, a joint venture between Singapore's Somerset International and local Chinese who had their hands on a choice parcel.
 (The hotel's competitors are outside the perimeter of the city wall.)
 In the distance you can see some of the northwestern suburbs.
-Altogether, the built-up area of Suzhou is at least six times the area--14 square kilometers--within the line of the city wall.
+Altogether, the built-up area of Suzhou is at least six times the area--14 square kilometers--within the perimeter of the city wall.

 There aren't many--or perhaps any--working boats on Suzhou's canals today, which serve mostly a touristic purpose--here on the approach to one of the city's most famous gardens, Cand Lang Ting, or Blue Waves Pavilion.

-All the gardens have buildings where the gardens' owners could sit peacefully and read, write, or talk.
+All the gardens have buildings where the owners could sit peacefully and read, write, or talk.